 Choose Git as the version control system and click OK.

-After VCS integration is enabled, DataSpell will ask you whether you want to share project settings files via VCS.
+After Git integration is enabled, DataSpell will ask you whether you want to share project settings files via Git.
 You can choose Always Add to synchronize project settings with other repository users who work with DataSpell.

 After you have initialized a Git repository for your project, you need to add project files to the repository.

 Add files to the local repository

 In the Commit tool window Alt+0, expand the Unversioned Files node.